paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
 25. Open up osTicket-Installation-Files located on the desktop of the Virtual Machine.
 Within “c:\inetpub\wwwroot”.
-Rename “upload” to “osTicket”
 </p>
 <br />